megzjudge/genetics/README.md

   internet, not on your computer.
 It does things a browser alone can't do safely, like talking to a database, checking a password, or reading an incoming email.
-In this project, the back end is the code inside the `functions/` folder plus `worker.js`.
+In this project, the back end is the code inside the `functions/` folder plus `worker.js` which works through a free Cloudflare Worker to host the backend online and connect the Database (like a multi-table spreadsheet) to the static website front-end.

 When you type `genetics.jdge.cc/gene/MTHFR` into a browser, here's what actually happens, step by step:

-1. Your browser sends a request to Cloudflare (the hosting company — see below) asking for that page.
+1. Your browser sends a request to Cloudflare (the hosting company) asking for that page.
 2. Cloudflare runs the back-end code in `functions/gene/[name].js`.
 3. That code asks the database "give me everything you know about MTHFR."
 4. The database answers with rows of data (gene info, related studies, SNPs).
 5. The code stitches that data into an HTML page — literally builds a string of HTML text with the right values plugged in — and sends it back.
+   Even the main svg gene images on that page is entirely crafted via HTML, it is not a downloadable image, it is made via code custom based on what chromosome position, allele combination and snp location is recorded in the database.
-6. Your browser receives that finished HTML, along with `styles.css` (for the look) and `script.js` (for the interactive bits), and renders the page you see.
+7. Your browser receives that finished HTML, along with `styles.css` (for the page's look style) and `script.js` (for the interactive bits, such as click interactions), and renders the page you see.

-This whole round-trip usually takes well under a second.
+This whole round-trip usually takes well under a second - and with cloudflare it takes under a second in most countries around the world due to their CDN (content delivery network) in difference to a traditional non-CDN host.

 ### Where it's hosted: Cloudflare Pages & Workers